 Environmental activities, attributes, and disclosures, including greenhouse gas emissions, carbon accounting, waste management, and other environmental impacts.
 This ESG category essentially encompasses our definition of corporate sustainability — balancing the environment, equity, and economy across products, packaging, facilities, energy usage, people, and waste in a way that doesn’t contribute to global warming, climate change, and biodiversity loss — through an investment and corporate decision-making lens.

 Social compliance activities, attributes, and disclosures: human rights, labor standards, workplace health and safety, employee diversity and inclusion, and other social and community impacts.

 Governance activities, attributes, and disclosures: corporate ownership structure, leadership and board diversity, decision-making processes, corporate policies, risk management, and other aspects that balance the rights, responsibilities, and identity of various shareholders and stakeholders in the company.

 A second way is to view corporate ESG is the social externality side of financial accounting.
 In modern history, public companies operate, perform financial accounting, and then issue shareholder reports like a 10-K which investors can use to decide if they want to invest in the company or not (i.e., understand if the company’s operating well and creating shareholder value).
 The problem with this narrow approach however — as we've recently seen with companies like Exxon Mobil, JPMorgan Chase, and Tesla — is that financial accounting alone doesn’t fully account for the consequences and risks of operating a company, particularly long-term.

-Global ESG investment is growing rapidly, with hundreds of billions of dollars flowing into ESG in 2020, 2021 and 2022.
+Global ESG investment continues to grow steadily, with hundreds of billions of dollars flowing into ESG in 2020, 2021 and 2022.
 Source: Morningstar

 If a company makes a profit manufacturing toxic poison then dumps everything it can’t sell into the local river next to its factory, it could have good financial accounting performance on paper.
 But anyone who uses an ESG framework or lens to view the company quickly realizes (a) the company’s not counting the real costs of its business and (b) there are huge risks to its business viability, such as the government noticing what it's doing and shutting it down.